 Now that women will be accessing early medical abortion services remotely, it seems even more important that service providers continue to comply with RSOP12, and start the consultation with a discussion about all of the options open to the woman presenting.

-The #AbortionAtHome guidance issued yesterday by RCOG starts with “Woman requests abortion” and follows on with “Offer remote consultation”.
+The #AbortionAtHome guidance issued at the end of March by RCOG starts with “Woman requests abortion” and follows on with “Offer remote consultation”.
 It will be important that during this remote consultation the provider ensures that the woman has had time to consider her options, that all of her questions have been adequately addressed, and that she can give her informed consent.